devbret/youtube-playlists-tracker-app/README.md

 ![Organized YouTube playlists with counters for the next video to watch.](https://hosting.photobucket.com/images/i/bernhoftbret/youtube-playlists-tracker-app-home.png)

-Catalog your viewing progress with specific YouTube playlists using this app.
+Catalog your viewing progress with specific YouTube playlists, organized by user-defined categories, via this app.

 ## Set Up